No sidecar service

 Insert a row, embed it, index it — all inside the same transaction.
 No dual-writes, no eventual sync drift.

-onnx2oracle presets shows the shelf. load <name> does the rest, including tokenizer wrapping and L2 normalization.
+onnx2oracle presets shows the shelf — 5 embedding models plus 2 reranker presets. load <name> does the rest, including tokenizer wrapping, L2 normalization (embeddings), or [CLS] q [SEP] d [SEP] splicing (rerankers).

+Five embedding models plus two cross-encoder rerankers.
 Each preset maps a HuggingFace repo to an Oracle mining-model name.
-Dimensions and pooling strategies match the model card — not a rewrite.
+Dimensions, pooling, and task type match the model card — not a rewrite.

 The default.
 Small, fast, good enough for English-only semantic search up to a few million rows.